Reminiscences of a wanderer

 'Before the mast'

-R.C.
-Bruce spent many years in the 19th century sailing on British, colonial and American merchant ships, interspersed with spells on the Otago and Queensland goldfields.
+In the 19th century R.C.
+Bruce spent many years sailing on British, colonial and American merchant ships, interspersed with spells on the Otago and Queensland goldfields.
 His 1914 memoir, Reminiscences of a wanderer (written under the name 'Able Seaman' and published by Whitcombe & Tombs), is a ripping yarn of a nomadic labouring life at sea and on land.

-Born in Scotland in 1843, Robert Cunningham Bruce went to sea at the age of 14 and spent the next two decades sailing ‘before the mast' (that is, as a deck hand) around the world.
-He tried his luck on the Otago goldfields in the early 1860s, before returning to the sea for a further 15 years (including a spell on the American Great Lakes).
-His Reminiscences recount tales of saloon brawls on the ‘Barbary Coast', San Francisco's notorious sailortown; a narrow escape from floods on the Arrow River in Otago; ‘bucko' (cruel) officers on Yankee ‘blood boats', including one who shot a crewman; encounters with bushrangers on the Queensland diggings; surviving a bout of malaria in Batavia (Jakarta); a crew terrorised by a deranged, violent shipmate, who disappeared mysteriously at sea one dark night; street battles with knife-wielding Irish 'packet rats' in New York; discussing Shakespeare and the Bible with Japanese shipmates; various sweethearts won and lost; and storms and hurricanes by the dozen.
+Born in Scotland in 1843, Robert Cunningham Bruce went to sea at the age of 14 and spent the next two decades sailing ‘before the mast' (that is, as a deckhand) around the world.
+He tried his luck on the Otago goldfields in the early 1860s before returning to the sea for a further 15 years (including a spell on the American Great Lakes).
+His Reminiscences recount tales of saloon brawls on the ‘Barbary Coast', San Francisco's notorious sailortown; a narrow escape from floods on the Arrow River in Otago; ‘bucko' (cruel) officers on Yankee ‘blood boats', including one who shot a crewman; encounters with bushrangers on the Queensland diggings; surviving a bout of malaria in Batavia (Jakarta); a crew terrorised by a deranged, violent shipmate, who disappeared mysteriously at sea one dark night; street battles with knife-wielding Irish 'packet rats' in New York; discussing Shakespeare and the Bible with Japanese shipmates; various sweethearts won and lost; and storms by the dozen.

 Violence was a regular part of 19th-century seafaring life.
 Here, for example, is Bruce's account of a scrap with a bullying shipmate on a vessel bound for Frisco: